Evaluating and Advancing Multimodal Large Language Models in Perception Ability Lens: Experiments

 \subsection{Offline Evaluation}

-\textbf{Overall accuracy.} \cref{tab accuracy} presents a detailed breakdown of 14 MLLMs, varying in model size, training data, and language model base, evaluated on our AbilityLens.
+\textbf{Overall accuracy.} Table \ref{tab accuracy} presents a detailed breakdown of 18 MLLMs, varying in model size, training data, and LLM backbone, evaluated on our AbilityLens.
 We highlight the following key findings regarding accuracy: (1) No single model demonstrates superior accuracy across all abilities, suggesting that achieving a model that excels in all abilities is non-trivial.
 (2) These 6 perception tasks vary in difficulty for MLLMs.
 For example, the best performances on OCR and entity tasks exceed 80\%, while for counting and grounding tasks, they are below 60\%.
+It suggests that curriculum learning could be employed to strategically reorder the training sequence, beginning with simpler tasks and progressively advancing to more challenging ones.

-\textbf{Overall stability.} \cref{tab: stability} reports the stability comparison of state-of-the-art models, highlighting a different ranking compared to accuracy.
-We find that closed-source models generally achieve higher stability scores than open-source models, even when they attain similar accuracy levels.
-For example, Qwen2-VL-72b~\cite{qwen2vl} has an accuracy of 71.92 and a stability score of 14.82, while gpt-4o-2024-08-06~\cite{gpto} has an accuracy of 70.32 and a stability score of 11.85.
-These results suggest that open-source models are more stable than closed-source models, a factor often neglected in accuracy-only benchmarks.
-This underscores the necessity of stability measurement to prevent model design from overfitting to single performance rankings. \\ \textbf{Analyzing the effect of model size.} To investigate the effect of the model size, we report LLaVA-OV accuracy and stability score with 3 different sizes in \cref{fig sota} (b) and (d), respectively.
-Although it is generally accepted that a larger language model base enhances performance, we find that this relationship holds primarily for accuracy, not stability across certain abilities.
-As illustrated in \cref{fig sota} (b) and (d), accuracy consistently improves with larger LLM sizes, yet stability in grounding and counting shows an opposite trend.
+\textbf{Overall stability.} Table \ref{tab: stability} and \ref{fig sota} (b) report the stability comparison of SOTA models, highlighting a different ranking compared to accuracy.
+We find that closed-source models generally achieve lower stability scores than open-source models, even attaining similar accuracy levels.
+For example, Qwen2-VL-72b~\cite{qwen2vl} has an average accuracy score of 71.92 and an average stability score of 44.56, while gpt-4o-2024-08-06~\cite{gpto} has an accuracy of 70.32 and a stability score of 37.52.
+These results suggest that closed-source models are more stable than open-source models, a factor often neglected in accuracy-only benchmarks.
+This underscores the necessity of stability measurement to prevent model design from overfitting single performance rankings. \\

-\textbf{Investigating the effect of training data.} Existing MLLM training typically adopts a multi-stage strategy, utilizing different types of training data at each stage.
-Using AbilityLens, we analyze the impact of each stage by reporting the accuracy and stability scores for various abilities in LLaVA-OV, as shown in \cref{fig:stage data}.
-Our findings reveal that current methods for developing training datasets are heavily focused on improving accuracy, while stability remains inconsistent and less prioritized.